What is heat network efficiency?

 • Updated

-Heat loss during transmission: Despite insulation efforts, heat loss occurs as it traverses the primary network's pipework.
+• Heat loss in transmission: Even with insulation, some heat is lost as it travels through the primary pipework.

 Was this article helpful?